elerch/aws-sdk-for-zig/README.md

 * Implement timeouts and other TODO's in the code
 * Add option to cache signature keys

-Compiler wishlist/watchlist:

-* [comptime allocations](https://github.com/ziglang/zig/issues/1291) so we can read files, etc (or is there another way)

-Services without TLS 1.3 support (9 services out of 255 total)
+Services without TLS 1.3 support (4 services out of 255 total)
 ---------------------------------------------------------------

 The following service list is based on limited testing against us-west-2 region.
-Your mileage may vary, as there are thousands of endpoints against many regions, though it appears the TLS 1.3 rollout is fairly far along at this point, with the real remaining issue for most is in S3.
+Your mileage may vary, as there are thousands of endpoints against many regions.
+It appears the TLS 1.3 rollout is fairly far along at this point.

 NOTE ON S3: For me, S3 is currently intermittently available using TLS 1.3, so it appears deployments are in progress.
+The last couple days it has been available consistently, so I have removed it from the list.

 ```
-cloudsearch
 data.iot
 models.lex
 opsworks
-personalize-runtime
-runtime.lex
-runtime-v2-lex
-s3
 support
 ```